 16. Not exfoliating enough

 Too much exfoliation can be a bad thing, but so can not enough.
 Instead of avoiding exfoliating your skin or using other methods to get a deeper clean, do it in moderation.
 When your pores are full of makeup, you need that deeper cleaning every once in a while.
 Just make sure that you stick to it once or twice a week.
 Everything is good in moderation.

 17. Clean anything else that touches your face

 It’s common for people to clean their pillowcases and wash their hair.
 Consider everything else that touches your face if you experience breakouts in a certain place.
 For example, your cell phone.
 Other examples are your makeup brushes, blankets, or if you lay your head against your purse on long flights.

 18. Learn how to prevent pimples before they start

 This is especially true for whiteheads.
 Pimples can be a bit difficult to treat once they are already there.
-Instead, it’s important to make sure that you take steps to prevent pimples before they rear their ugly head.
-That means coming up with a skincare routine that works for you and sticking to it, learning your skin type, and making sure that cleaning things that touch your face becomes a part of your weekly routine.
+Instead, it’s essential to make sure that you take steps to prevent pimples before they rear their ugly head.
+That means coming up with a skincare routine that works for you and sticking to it, learning your skin type, and ensuring that cleaning things that touch your face becomes a part of your weekly routine.
 Check out this article to learn more about having healthy, clear skin!